jkoudys/concrete5-LazyUserMigrate/README.md

 Installation & Use
 ------------------
-Copy the userexport.xml.php to the tools directory of your "from" site (e.g. oldsite/tools), and the userimport.php to the tools directory of the "to" site (e.g. newsite.tools).
+Copy the userexport.xml.php or userexport.json.php to the tools directory of your "from" site (e.g. oldsite/tools), and the userimport.php to the tools directory of the "to" site (e.g. newsite.tools).
 The userexport.xml can be retrieved directly, if you wish to save it somewhere else.
-The userimport takes the URL passed in the 'xml' parameter, and loads the xml into the user DB.
+The userimport takes the URL passed in the 'xml' or 'json' parameter, and loads the xml/json into the user DB.
 For example:

 `http://mysite.com/tools/userimport&xml=http://mysite.com/oldinstance/tools/userexport.xml`